Ada-Developers-Academy/core-software-tools/github-code-reviews/code-reviews.md

 ## Beyond The Code Review

-There may come a time where you notice architectural issues with the application **beyond** the code being submitted in a specific PR.
-Maybe your app is reaching the limits of it's scalability or the application is less flexible than it could be.
-You may have ideas to address these issues.
+There may come a time where we notice architectural issues with the application **beyond** the code being submitted in a specific PR.
+Maybe our app is reaching the limits of it's scalability or the application is less flexible than it could be.
+We may have ideas to address these issues.
 This is **not** something to discuss in a code review.
-Instead, a broader architectural exploration is something to discuss with a team lead and, if justified, scheduling a timeboxed team meeting to present and discuss your ideas.
+Instead, a broader architectural exploration is something to discuss with the team lead and, if justified, scheduling a timeboxed team meeting to present and discuss our ideas.

 ## Summary